 An upthrust in trading is a Wyckoff and VSA reading where price probes above resistance or a range high, then fails to gain acceptance above that area.
-The break only creates the condition; the real test is whether the market can hold value above the prior boundary after the upward effort.
+The break above resistance creates the condition, but the reading depends on whether price can hold value above the prior boundary after the upward effort.

 - An upthrust belongs to the upper side of a range or resistance area.

-- The move above resistance is only the first condition.
+- The move above resistance is only the first condition, not proof by itself.

-- Failed acceptance above the prior boundary matters more than the wick itself.
+- Failed acceptance above the prior boundary matters more than the wick alone.

 - Volume, spread, close location, and later behavior shape the interpretation.

-- Acceptance above resistance weakens the upthrust reading.
+- Acceptance above resistance weakens or invalidates the upthrust reading.

 What Is an Upthrust in Trading?

-An upthrust starts with a market that already has a visible upper reference area.
+An upthrust starts with a visible upper reference area.
 That area may be a range high, resistance zone, prior swing high, or distribution-region boundary.
-Price then pushes above that area, creating the appearance of breakout strength.
+Price then pushes above that area and creates the appearance of breakout strength.

 How an Upthrust Forms Above Resistance

-After the probe, the result matters more than the temporary break.
 Weakness can appear as a close back below resistance, a close well off the high, heavy activity without sustained progress, or a quick return into the prior range.
-The reading strengthens when later behavior also fails to hold above the same area.
+The reading becomes cleaner when a later test also fails to hold above the same area.

 | Stage | What to observe | Why it matters |